Paradoxical reaction: Benzodiazepines

 Benzodiazepines, a class of psychoactive drugs called the "minor" tranquilizers, have varying hypnotic, sedative, anxiolytic, anticonvulsant, and muscle relaxing properties, but they may create the exact opposite effects.
 Susceptible individuals may respond to benzodiazepine treatment with an increase in anxiety, aggressiveness, agitation, confusion, disinhibition, loss of impulse control, talkativeness, violent behavior, and even convulsions.
 Paradoxical adverse effects may even lead to criminal behavior.
-Severe behavioral changes resulting from benzodiazepines have been reported including mania, schizophrenia, anger, impulsivity, and hypomania.
+Severe behavioral changes resulting from benzodiazepines have been reported including mania, hypomania, psychosis, anger and impulsivity.

 Paradoxical rage reactions due to benzodiazepines occur as a result of an altered level of consciousness, which generates automatic behaviors, anterograde amnesia and uninhibited aggression.
 These aggressive reactions may be caused by a disinhibiting serotonergic mechanism.

-Paradoxical effects of benzodiazepines appear to be dose related, that is, likelier to occur with higher doses.
+Paradoxical effects of benzodiazepines appear to be dose-related, that is, likelier to occur with higher doses.

 In a letter to the British Medical Journal, it was reported that a high proportion of parents referred for actual or threatened child abuse were taking medication at the time, often a combination of benzodiazepines and tricyclic antidepressants.
 Many mothers described that instead of feeling less anxious or depressed, they became more hostile and openly aggressive towards the child as well as to other family members while consuming tranquilizers.
 The author warned that environmental or social stresses such as difficulty coping with a crying baby combined with the effects of tranquilizers may precipitate a child abuse event.

-Self aggression has been reported and also demonstrated in laboratory conditions in a clinical study.
+Self-aggression has been reported and also demonstrated in laboratory conditions in a clinical study.
 Diazepam was found to increase people's willingness to harm themselves.

 Benzodiazepines can sometimes cause a paradoxical worsening of EEG readings in patients with seizure disorders.

 Caffeine

 Caffeine is believed by many to cause paradoxical calmness or sedation in individuals with ADHD.
 There is insufficient evidence to determine if sedation caused by caffeine is due to a true paradoxical reaction, or rather from dehydration and sleep deprivation caused by the caffeine.
-Furthermore there are no conclusive studies showing a different affect of caffeine on individuals with ADHD compared to the general population.
+Furthermore, there are no conclusive studies showing a differential effect of caffeine in individuals with ADHD compared to the general population.

 Naltrexone

 Naltrexone blocks the opioid receptors, acting opposite to most opioid pain medications.
 It can be used to negate the effects of opioid painkillers.
 At doses around one-tenth of the typical dose, naltrexone has been used for pain relief.
-Low-dose naltrexone is believed to have an inflammatory affect.
-This is an off label use and not widely accepted by the medical and scientific community.
+Low-dose naltrexone is believed to have an anti-inflammatory effect.
+This is an off-label use and not widely accepted by the medical and scientific community.